 During a sprint planning event, the team agrees upon the series of product backlog items they will complete in the upcoming sprint.

 For every one week of a sprint, an hour is set aside for sprint planning.
 The sprint planning meeting takes place before a sprint begins so if the upcoming sprint is for 4 weeks, the team will set aside four hours for the meeting.

-Which and how many items from the product backlog will be completed depends on the team’s commitment and velocity (the speed at which the Development Team can create Increments).
-If your sprint planning with a new team, it’s best not to calculate based on expected velocity until you’ve done a few sprints with the team.
+Which and how many items from the product backlog will be completed depends on the team’s commitment and velocity (the speed at which the development team can create increments).
+If you're planning with a new team, it’s best not to calculate based on expected velocity until you’ve done a few sprints with the team.

 The sprint review meeting takes place at the end of a sprint with the expressed purpose of looking over the progress made.
-During a sprint review the Scrum Master and product owner will see if the results match the expectations set at the sprint planning meeting.
-Here, the product owner will verify that the Increment of work meets the definition of done.
+During a sprint review the product owner will assess if the results match the expectations set at the sprint planning meeting.
+Here, the product owner will verify that the increment of work meets the definition of done.

 Read our full guide on how to run a great sprint retrospective.

 Planning Projects Using The Scrum Methodology